Comprehensive Guide to Sports Betting Terms and Definitions

 -

-Noise: Random or irrelevant information that looks like it matters but doesn’t actually help predict outcomes.
-In betting, this could be hot takes, small-sample stats, or meaningless trends.
+Noise: Random or irrelevant information that looks useful but doesn’t actually predict outcomes.

 -